jsiegenthaler/homebridge-eosstb/README.md

 ## Help Wanted

 For GB, IE and CH the logon method is no longer working.
 Refer Issue [#112](https://github.com/jsiegenthaler/homebridge-eosstb/issues/112).
-If are able to help, please get in touch.
+If you are able to help, please get in touch.

 ## Readme Applicability